Contemporary American Poultry

 "Contemporary American Poultry" is the twenty-first episode of the first season of the American comedy television series Community.
 It aired in the United States on NBC on April 22, 2010.
 In the episode, Jeff convinces the rest of the study group to help him skim chicken fingers from the cafeteria, but with Abed's help, the plan quickly spirals into a much larger operation.
 The episode is styled similarly to mafia movies, particularly the 1990 film Goodfellas.

-It received mostly positive reviews.
+It has received mostly positive reviews from critics.